-le 38.6: Landscape Assessment Matters for Discretionary Activities in the Open ce and Recreation Zones Council acknowledges that Tangata Whenua beliefs and values for a specific tion may not be known without input from iwi.
-38.15.3 Other fact er factors and positive effects, applicable in all the landscape categories 38.15.3.1 The extent to which the proposed activity or development detracts from, or enhances the amenity of the Open Space Zone and wider natural or rural environment with particular regard to the experience of remoteness or wildness.
+Table 38.6 : Landscape Assessment Matters for Discretionary Activities in the Open Space and Recreation Zones he activity or development will result in a loss of the visual amenity of the ce Zone or the Rural Character Landscape, having regard to whether and the which: visual prominence of the proposed development from any public places will ace visual amenity; proposed development is likely to be visually prominent such that it detracts n private views; and screening or other mitigation by any proposed method such as earthworks /or new planting will detract from or obstruct views of the Rural Character dscape from both public and private locations; and proposed development is enclosed by any confining elements of topography /or vegetation and the ability of these elements to reduce visibility from public private locations; e. any proposed carparking, planting, lighting, earthworks and landscareduce visual amenity, with particular regard to elements which are incomisting natural topography and patterns; 38.15.2.3 Tangata Whenua, biodiversity and geological values: a. whether and to what extent the proposed development will degrade Tangata Whenua values including Topuni or nohoanga, indigenous biodiversity, geologica or geomorphological values or features and, the positive effects any proposed o existing protection or regeneration of these values or features will have.
+Council acknowledges that Tangata Whenua beliefs and values for a specific tion may not be known without input from iwi.
+38.15.3 Other factors and positive effects, applicable in all the landscape categories 38.15.3.1 The extent to which the proposed activity or development detracts from, or enhances the amenity of the Open Space Zone and wider natural or rural environment with particular regard to the experience of remoteness or wildness.
 38.15.3.2 The extent to which cumulative effects of activities will adversely affect landscape quality, character or visual amenity values.
-38.15.3.3 In considering whether there are any positive effects, or opportunities for remedying or mitigating the continuing adverse effects of activities, the Council shall take the following matters into account: a. whether the proposed activity would enhance the character of the landscape, or assists with the protection and enhancement of indigenous biodiversity values, in particular the habitat of any threatened species, or land environment identified as chronically or acutely threatened on the Land Environments New Zealand (LENZ) threatened environment status; any positive effects including environmental compensation, enhanced public access such as the creation or improvement of walking, cycling or bridleways or access to lakes, rivers or conservation areas, or the maintenance or enhancement of heritage values; c. where adverse effects cannot be avoided, mitigated or remedied, the merits of any compensation.
+38.15.3.3 In considering whether there are any positive effects, or opportunities for remedying or mitigating the continuing adverse effects of activities, the Council shall take the following matters into account: assi: part as c ether the proposed activity would enhance the character of the landscape, or sts with the protection and enhancement of indigenous biodiversity values, in cicular the habitat of any threatened species, or land environment identified chronically or acutely threatened on the Land Environments New Zealand NZ) threatened environment status; acce positive effects including environmental compensation, enhanced public ess such as the creation or improvement of walking, cycling or bridleways or ess to lakes, rivers or conservation areas, or the maintenance or enhancement eritage values;

+Table 38.6: Landscape Assessment Matters for Discretionary Activities in the OpenSpace and Recreation Zones c. where adverse effects cannot be avoided, mitigated or remedied, the merits of any compensation.